WilenChen/ngNode/README.md

 ```

 ## A model config which define in node.js module style can use in browser? how?
-When the app start, ngNode will pack the custom model module into browser's object by use [browserify](http://browserify.org/)
+When the app start, ngNode will pack the custom model module into browser's object by use [browserify](http://browserify.org/), it is awesome, is it?

 ## Sample
 An ngNode's sample can be found in [ngNode-sample](https://github.com/hcnode/ngNode-sample)